mchlol/prismlens/README.md

 - [CSS Filter Generator CodePen](https://codepen.io/sosuke/pen/Pjoqqp?__cf_chl_jschl_tk__=ecc0b72797ae71bc009d6322e3e470773936b386-1604211766-0-ASpz720gXnc6Ej0vzlgY9-KLmlPkldgcOx1wAmGTUCjLZLOxkArNxpRzZ9m8woL-NGmP9LBGVPws8UxMJZrR7O1qFH6QkKtrGVPw6StRnXiK1XTQR_nY905r0XobAG2nOmyC6Zq8mdyPDp1MyHD7JLodJUXCRViXhtmLmRVE_-JGarVJRlxs6k3DzAOQQEJewfp00DjhlD0mxr8ZKpk2yq6IPTZZQ52XYxh26FC5MxLHhs7LuAwhtolmDZyp4_IuwRg8I5m-2--MmvGE8CCqjRWrkE85zgkMXPlOqcZtppRpZhn6Uz9DZAuKheHwVBb0ySIhFYG92bvQOgiKX0TTswB1SHgOLIeqktuyUaAgxI_h)
 - [Remix: Dynamic routes and nested routes](https://thevalleyofcode.com/remix/7-dynamic-routes-and-nested-routes)
 - [How to Handle Outside Clicks in React with TypeScript](https://dev.to/rashed_iqbal/how-to-handle-outside-clicks-in-react-with-typescript-4lmc)

-## Todo

-- Add content to the about section and then add that to the home page
-- Save the state of the users cards and reading on the reading page unless they want to reset it.
-E.g. if they get a yes/no reading, then go to the card info page and then back to the reading, both cards and reading should still be there instead of generating a new set.
-- Allow users to save their readings to a log
-- Add search functionality to database